Robert-van-Engelen/tinylisp/proto/README.md

 ```

 Hence, we remove the stack pointer `sp` from tinylisp, but add a new `fp` free
-cell pairs list pointer, a pointer to the lowest allocated and used cell pair
+cell pairs list pointer, a pointer `lp` to the lowest allocated and used cell
-pointer `lp` to detect memory overflows, and the number of free cell pairs
+pair to detect memory overflows, and `fn` the number of free cell pairs.
+Note
-`fn`.
-Note that when we say "pointer" we mean an index into the `cell[]` array
+that when we say "pointer" we mean an index into the `cell[]` array that it
-that it points to.
+points to.

 The lowest allocated and used cell pair pointer `lp` is updated in a new
 `lomem()` function: